goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

 zopyx.smartprintng.server
 =========================

-A repoze.bfg based implementation for the SmartPrintNG framework.
+A repoze.bfg based server implementation for the SmartPrintNG framework.

 Installation